 Maternal PKU & Pregnancy: Making Every Week Count

 If you are a woman with phenylketonuria (PKU), and are planning to get pregnant, or already are pregnant, this guide is for you.
-Developed by metabolic and nutrition specialists at Children’s Hospital Boston, the guide includes sections on PKU, Maternal PKU, genetics, newborn health, PKU recipes, and PKU & pregnancy resources.
+Developed by metabolic and nutrition specialists at Boston Children’s Hospital, the guide includes sections on PKU, Maternal PKU, genetics, newborn health, PKU recipes, and PKU & pregnancy resources.

 Maternal PKU Research Study

 Women with PKU who have one or more children are invited to participate in this research study, and their children are eligible as well.
-The study is being conducted at Children’s Hospital Boston, and it’s purpose is to help doctors learn more about keeping mothers with PKU and their children healthy.
+The study is being conducted at Boston Children’s Hospital, and it’s purpose is to help doctors learn more about keeping mothers with PKU and their children healthy.